-Talking to Family and Friends Who SmokeYou’ll probably find that most of your family, friends or coworkers who smoke cigarettes will be supportive of your decision to stop smoking.
-So ask them not to smoke around you for a few weeks.
+But what about the "real world?"
+You'll probably find that most of your family, friends or coworkers who use tobacco will be very supportive of your decision to stop.
+So ask them not to use tobacco around you for a few weeks.
 They'll understand.